Azure/azure-service-operator/README.md

     AZURE_SUBSCRIPTION_ID=<your-subscription-id-goes-here>
     ```

-    You can find these values by running the following:
+    You can find these values by running the following with the [Azure CLI](https://docs.microsoft.com/cli/azure):
     ```sh
     az account show
     ```